KoalaFacade/diamond-console/README.md

 ---

 #### `infrastructure:make:observer UserObserver User`
-Command for generate a Model Observer class to your project.
+Command for generate a Observer class to your project.

 **Arguments**